wwoast/redpanda-lineage/docs/DESIGN.md

  * `#panda` links will scope to individual animal references
  * `#zoo` links will scope to individual zoo references
  * `#query` links will scope to results in the style of search query processing, which may include many results
+ * `#timeline` links will scope to full biography and timeline info for an individual animal

 ### Routing Strategies For Known Entities (Pandas, Zoos)